Shannon Petrin

 Megan Hill

 Prior to teaching in the Isenberg School of Management, Megan was a Professor of Practice teaching marketing and organizational communication courses within the Grenon School of Business at Assumption University in Worcester, MA.
 Megan served as a past Faculty Advisor at Assumption University leading students on a mission trip to Ecuador in 2018.
 As a former corporate communications specialist, Megan focused on corporate social responsibility, marketing, social media, trade shows and global internal communications with Raytheon Technologies, Collins Aerospace and Carrier Corporation working in their Hartford, Charlotte and West Palm Beach locations.
 Megan’s last role prior to teaching was working in public relations and marketing for water parks, golf courses and wedding venues across South Florida.
-As a former undergraduate who had internships with Raytheon, Meredith Corporation, Unum and Worcester Business Journal, she is passionate about advocating for undergraduates to step outside their comfort zone, shatter the norm and gain numerous internship experiences to build their network following graduation.
+During her undergraduate years, Megan had four internships prior to graduation (with Raytheon, Meredith Corporation, Unum and Worcester Business Journal) and is passionate about undergraduates stepping outside their comfort zones, shattering the norm and gaining numerous internship experiences to build their network.
+In 2010, Megan was crowned as Springfield Colleen, a Western Massachusetts pageant best representing Irish culture and heritage.

-Raised in the Pioneer Valley and proud daughter of UMass graduates (’84 and ‘86), Megan resides in Wilbraham, MA with her husband and children.
-Outside of UMass, Megan is passionate about bringing women together in community and has been a co-lead of the Catholic Moms Group of St. Michael’s (East Longmeadow) as well as founding a 50-member book club for mothers of young children within her town.
-Her first public speaking engagement in the Pioneer Valley was as 2010 Springfield Colleen, a Western Massachusetts pageant best representing Irish culture and heritage.
-Megan is most excited for the 2025 Women of Isenberg Conference to witness attendees become engaged and enthusiastic about their future career endeavors.
+Raised in the Pioneer Valley and proud daughter of parents who met on the UMass campus (in Van Meter!), Megan resides in Wilbraham, MA with her husband and their three young children.
+Outside of teaching, Megan is an active member of her church and enjoys gardening, reading and travel.
+Megan is most excited for the Women of Isenberg Conference to witness attendees become engaged and enthusiastic about their future career endeavors.